gengojs/sails-hook-gengojs/README.md

    ***************************************************************************/
   // header: {
   //   /**
   //    * 'detect' refers to the detection type.
-Note that it is best to use up to two
+Note that it is best to use one type of detection.
-  //    * types of detection.
+  //    *  Note: Any PRs will be accepted that may help gengojs-accept detect multiple types.
   //    */
   //     "detect": {
   //       /**